Sandra Mujinga

 Exhibition — 13 sep 2025 t/m 11 jan 2026

-Sandra Mujinga presents her most ambitious work yet: Skin to Skin.
-The Norwegian artist transforms the Stedelijk’s lower-level gallery into a stark, otherworldly realm.
+Mujinga transforms the Stedelijk’s lower-level gallery into a stark, otherworldly realm with Skin to Skin.
 Sound, light, mirrors, and sculptures conjure an unearthly space where 55 identical figures occupy the space.
 Mujinga investigates concealment through multiplication.
 Identical at first glance, their multiplication could evoke a single form in transformation—perhaps reflecting different stages in a single body’s life—or suggest a hidden society, or even an entirely new species.
 They become mute witnesses to a speculative or dystopian world.

 ABOUT SANDRA MUJINGA